-CCSL’s technology enables its customers to tackle emissions from hard-to-abate industries, including Equinor’s.
+Carbon Clean’s technology enables its customers to tackle emissions from hard-to-abate industries, including Equinor’s.

 Enabling a CCUS value chain

 Carbon Capture, Utilization and Storage (CCUS) is expected to play an important role in the transition to a low-carbon energy future.
 The capturing part accounts for 60-70% of the total CCUS cost.
-Reducing the cost of capture through technological development and scaling up can open up CCUS as a viable option to more industrial players, such as customers of the Northern Light project and other storage solutions.
+Reducing the cost of capture through technological development and scaling up can open up CCUS as a viable option to more industrial players, such as customers of the Northern Lights project and other storage solutions.

 “This first investment completed by the unified Ventures team demonstrates one of the future focus areas for the new team: Increasing activity and technology development within the venture capital space related to decarbonization.
-This ensures Equinor is accessing technology through the ventures ecosystem to support our Low Carbon ambitions”, says Sophie Hildebrand, Head of TPD R&T.
+This ensures Equinor is accessing technology through the ventures ecosystem to support our low carbon ambitions”, says Sophie Hildebrand, Head of TPD R&T.

 Working together for a green recovery

-CCSL has a global reach and a network of industrial partners determined to capture the carbon necessary to stop climate change.
+Carbon Clean has a global reach and a network of industrial partners determined to capture the carbon necessary to stop climate change.
 “It is also an opportunity to form new collaborations across the globe to shape CCUS business opportunities”, states Torbjørg Klara Fossum, Head of Global CCS.

-Aniruddha Sharma, CEO of CCSL, said: “As the world tries to recover from an unprecedented pandemic, achieving net zero ambitions remains a top priority for a green recovery.
+Aniruddha Sharma, CEO of Carbon Clean, said: “As the world tries to recover from an unprecedented pandemic, achieving net zero ambitions remains a top priority for a green recovery.
 This investment demonstrates the need felt by major industrial companies for break-through technology in the carbon capture space.
 We look forward to working closely with Equinor to support a number of CCUS projects in the coming months to limit the climate impact of the use of fossil fuels.”

-Read more about CCSL, Clean Carbon Solutions Limited, here:
+Read more about Carbon Clean here: